mattermost/mattermost-handbook/operations/operations/publishing/publishing-guidelines/documentation-style-guide.md

 ### Voice

 Use active voice in preference to passive voice.
 Active voice has the subject of a sentence doing the action.
 In passive voice, the subject has an action done to it.

+Preferred
+  The system opens the *Status* pane.

+Avoid
-  - For example: "The system opens the **Status** pane." as opposed to "The **Status** pane will be opened by the system."
+  The *Status* pane will be opened by the system.

 ### Tense

 Use the present tense.

+Preferred
+  Sharing this link lets other users view the linked message.

+Avoid
-  - For example: "Sharing this link lets other users view the linked message." as opposed to "Sharing this link will let other users view the linked message."
+  Sharing this link will let other users view the linked message.

 ## Using ReStructuredText markup (rst)

 The reStructuredText specification allows for a certain degree of flexibility in markup to achieve your goals.
 For example, you can use any one of more than a dozen characters for section title underlines, and you have the option of using an overline in addition to an underline.

 The majority of Mattermost technical documentation is written in `.rst`.
 The examples below describe the conventions we use when writing in `.rst`.
+For more information about reStructuredText markup, see the [reStructuredText Markup Specification](http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html).
+Additional markup constructs are implemented by Sphinx, the documentation generator used by Mattermost.
+For information about the additional constructs, see [Sphinx Markup Constructs](https://www.sphinx-doc.org/en/1.7/markup/index.html).

 ### Page titles